BersisSe/feather/README.md

   <a href="./LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License: MIT"/></a>
 </p>

-## **Feather** is a lightweight, DX-first web framework for Rust. inspired by the simplicity of Express.js, but designed for Rust’s performance and safety.
+## **Feather** is a lightweight, DX-first web framework for Rust.
+Inspired by the simplicity of Express.js, but designed for Rust’s performance and safety.

 ## Why Feather?

 - **Middleware-First Architecture**
-  Everything is a middleware even if they are not a middleware they produce a middleware in the end.
+  Everything is a middleware—even if it's not, it produces a middleware in the end.
+  The new `middleware!` macro makes writing route and middleware closures concise and ergonomic.

 - **Easy State Management Using Context**
-  Recently implemented the Context API that makes it very easy to manage state without the use of Extractors/Macros.
+  The Context API makes it very easy to manage state without the use of Extractors/Macros.

 - **All in One**
   Feather is a complete web framework that includes routing, middleware, logging, JWT authentication, and more, all in one package.

 - **Feel of Async Without Async**
-  Feather is Multithreaded by default running on **Feather-Runtime**.
+  Feather is multithreaded by default, running on **Feather-Runtime**.

 ## How it works behind the scenes: